Multi-Relevance: Coexisting but Distinct Notions of Scale in Large Systems

-An important consequence of this calculation is that when PCA is applied to data drawn from a multi-relevant system, it can lead to oversimplification.
-This follows from the fact that by performing a single RG flow starting at $\varphi_A = \varphi_B$ (or at the saddle point between the basins), we are choosing a collective basis and cutoff scheme which emulates PCA.
-While it still might succeed in identifying a low-dimensional description that spans the minima of the effective potential, PCA identifies a collective basis which is otherwise meaningless, and cannot be used to find $K^A$ and $K^B$.
+An important consequence of this calculation is that when principal component analysis (PCA) is applied to data drawn from a multi-relevant distribution, it can also lead to oversimplification.
+In data from our model, one finds approximately power-law distributed covariance eigenvalues and increasingly non-Gaussian behavior in the IR, suggesting a non-trivial RG flow.
+However, by performing a single RG flow starting at $s_A = s_B$ (or at the saddle point between the basins), we chose a collective basis and cutoff scheme which emulates PCA \cite{bradde_pca_2017, lahoche_generalized_2021}.
+Under coarse-graining with respect to this notion of scale, the RG analysis fails to effectively constrain the statistics of large-scale degrees of freedom using the original parameters.
+In contrast, the non-Gaussian statistics observed for large principal components is accounted for by the mixture model construction.
+Like the single-expansion point RG analysis, PCA can lead to oversimplification because it mixes up the collective bases defined by $K^A$ and $K^B$, and after coarse-graining their effects cannot be disentangled.

-In this letter, we have introduced the concept of multi-relevance.
+In this letter, we introduced a way to formalize multi-relevance.
 This property endows a system with multiple coexisting and exactly independent RG flows, each with its own potentially distinct notion of scale.
-The existence of latent categorical variables is a simple mechanism which leads directly to multi-relevance, essentially by definition, and so we expect these results to be an important step towards implementing RG techniques in theoretical biology and complex systems more broadly.
-We further found that in analyzing multi-relevant systems, the vertex expansion approach in NPRG can be sufficient, but only when the state space can be decomposed into regions with approximate support for only one mixture component in each.
-In this case, the RG flow needs to be computed in each such region.
-This condition is related to the linear inferability of the latent variables $z$.
-In our $\phi^4$ mixture model, the breakdown of this condition leads to a failure of the vertex expansion approach to capture the dependence of average quantities on all of the model parameters.
-In essence, this oversimplification is due to the issues of approximating the mixture model Hamiltonian, which is non-polynomial in the state variables, with a Taylor expansion.
+The existence of latent categorical variables is a simple mechanism which leads directly to multi-relevance, essentially by definition.
+We expect these results to be an important step towards implementing RG techniques in theoretical biology and complex systems more broadly.
+In these new domains, RG could offer paths to simplification in the space of models and thereby aid in the search for organizing principles.
+Our analysis reveals that multi-relevance does not simplify under the RG flow, and in this sense represents a degree of inherent complexity which must be accounted for when building and classifying theories.
+Whereas PCA fails to correctly coarse-grain multi-relevant systems, machine learning methods have demonstrated promise in discovering latent representations together with rich, nonlinear encoding and decoding schemes \cite{hinton_reducing_2006, berman_predictability_2016, ding_deciphering_2019, ahamed_capturing_2021, kalinin_exploring_2021, ziegler_latent_2023}.
+Through multi-relevance, these capabilities are brought closer to many-body formalism and new theories of collective computation.